FriendsOfSylius/AwesomeSylius/README.md

 ### Bundles, components and libraries

-- [Lexik Translation Manager](https://github.com/lexik/LexikTranslationBundle) - It imports all translations from YML files to a database, allowing operators to them on the fly.
+- [Lexik: Translation Manager](https://github.com/lexik/LexikTranslationBundle) - It imports all translations from YML files to a database, allowing operators to them on the fly.

 ### Tutorials